MullMuzzler 2

 MullMuzzler 2 (also known as James LaBrie's MullMuzzler 2) is the second studio album by Dream Theater singer James LaBrie and his band MullMuzzler.
 It was released on September 11, 2001 through Magna Carta Records.
-This is the LaBrie's last album to be released using his band name, as his subsequent album was released under LaBrie's solo name.
+This is LaBrie's last album to be released using his band name, as his subsequent album was released under LaBrie's solo name.